jameshartig/portluck/README.md

 # Portluck #

 Accepts arbitrary data on a single port via HTTP, HTTPS, WebSockets, or a TCP socket.
-Optimally data should be delimited by a `\n` character, or not to speed up connection detection (read below).
+Optimally data should be delimited by a `\n` character to speed up connection detection (read below).

 Since we're sniffing for the connection type you will need to send at **least** 3 bytes over a raw TCP socket in order to trigger a `message` event.
 If those 3 bytes happen to match the beginning of a valid HTTP